Jackson County, Kentucky

-Jackson County is located in the Commonwealth of Kentucky.
-As of the 2021 census estimation, the population was 12,984.
+Jackson County is a county located in the Commonwealth of Kentucky.
+As of the 2020 census, the population was 12,955.
 Its county seat is McKee.
 The county was formed in 1858 from land given by Madison, Estill, Owsley, Clay, Laurel, and Rockcastle counties.
 It was named for Andrew Jackson, seventh President of the United States.
-Jackson County became a moist county via a "local-option" referendum in the Fall of 2019 that made the sale of alcoholic beverages in the county seat, McKee, legal.
+Jackson County became a moist county via a "local-option" referendum in late 2019 that legalized the sale of alcoholic beverages in the city of McKee.

 One fourth of Jackson County is within the Daniel Boone National Forest (56,000 acres), making it representative of eastern Kentucky's unique Appalachian topography, wildlife, and heritage.
 The county is home to many attractions and recreation spots such as Flat Lick Falls, public national forest campgrounds Turkey Foot and S-Tree, and the centermost trailhead (located in the county seat, McKee) of the historic Sheltowee Trace.

 Jackson County is the birthplace of the Grand Ole Opry star David "Stringbean" Akeman, and the site of the annually reenacted Battle of Big Hill, the Civil War skirmish that led to the Battle of Richmond in Madison County.